AdaCore/gnatcoll-core/docs/scripting.rst

 application.

-This initialization does not depend on whether you have build support for python or for gtk+ in GNATColl.
+This initialization does not depend on whether you have build support for python in GNATColl.
 The same packages and subprograms are available in all cases, and therefore you do not need conditional compilation in your application to support the various cases.